Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NmBjitrYGZk.md

 ### Transcript

-> just straight up lars telling it to smile whose idea was that oh that was laura's idea that was my idea it was a joke all right lars wasn't that comfortable with that but uh i was like look it's joke people will give us a joke it's just a joke i feel like people got the joke i feel like i feel like people got the joke yeah yeah it's amazing though like like like i like i'm not [ __ ] kidding people like like like like embrace her haven't made us do or say anything else no just
+> just straight up lars telling it to smile whose idea was that oh that was laura's idea that was my idea it was a joke all right lars wasn't that comfortable with that but, i was like look it's joke people will give us a joke it's just a joke i feel like people got the joke i feel like i feel like people got the joke yeah yeah it's amazing though like like like i like i'm not [ __ ] kidding people like like like like embrace her haven't made us do or say anything else no just